CRollins6020/CRollins6020/README.md

 ## How to Use This Repository

-Explore the folders above or jump directly into any document.
-Whether you're reviewing for **clarity, completeness, or technical accuracy**, each file demonstrates how I approach real documentation challenges in SaaS and AI-powered environments.
+Browse the sections above or jump directly into any sample.
+Whether you're reviewing my writing style, structure, or approach to clarity—each document reflects how I think about technical content and how I aim to support users with confidence and precision.

 ## Connect With Me